 Quad Style: Jessica Choe

 Pleasure to meet you all!
-I’m Jessica Jiwon Choe, a second year political science and psychology double major.
+I’m Jessica Jiwon Choe, a second year Comparative Human Development and Psychology double major.
 On campus, I’m involved in Phi Alpha Delta, Amnesty International, and ENoK (Empowerment/Emancipation of North Koreans).
 I’m an avid foodie so I love searching and showcasing my culinary adventures on my food instagram (@ssicachic.a).
 You’ll also probably see me running around campus in my red backpack and thigh high boots because being right-on-time for class has unintentionally become a hobby.

 How would you describe your personal style?